 Do I need to be treated right away?

 What treatments do you think are best for me and why?

 What treatments do you think are not for me and why?

 What are the goals of the treatment you are recommending?

-What is the success rate of this treatment for my type and stage of prostate cancer?
+What is the success rate of this treatment for my stage of prostate cancer?

 Are there any clinical trials I should apply for?

 What is the length of the treatment period?